"The greatest piece of acting or music always has it’s roots in the

 Two months are spent on this all-important step, Month III being the "classical" approach as Mr. Meisner taught it.
 This is known to be a painful and frustrating point in the Meisner journey.
 That's why in Month IV, singing and movement are integrated more deeply into the process to keep the actor free, flexible and mentally healthy.

-Emotional Preparation, combined with Repetition and The Independent Activity, complete The Meisner Exercise, which lays the foundation for text work.
+Emotional Preparation, combined with Repetition and The Independent Activity, complete The Meisner Exercise, which lays the foundation for work on text.

 "I trained with Sanford Meisner at The Neighborhood Playhouse and he taught us how to prepare emotionally for something, whether you fantasize about something or think about something you don't want to happen." - Allison Janney